bundle

 You can use the bundle generate

-command to generate resource configuration for a job or pipeline that already exists in your Databricks workspace.
+command to generate resource configuration for a job, pipeline, or dashboard that already exists in your Databricks workspace.
 This command generates a *.yml

-file for the job or pipeline in the resources
+file for the job, pipeline, or dashboard in the resources

-folder of the bundle project and also downloads any notebooks referenced in the job or pipeline configuration.
-Currently, only jobs with notebook tasks are supported by this command.
+folder of the bundle project and also downloads any files, such as notebooks, referenced in the configuration.

 Important